-In 2016-17 Villamanta's Committee of Management members, staff and volunteers - including several Deakin University law students and some from other universities, worked tirelessly to ensure that Victorian people who have a disability received timely, high quality legal advice, representation and justice.
+Villamanta's Committee of Management members, staff and volunteers - including several Deakin University law students - worked hard throughout 2017-18 to make sure that Victorian people who have a disability received timely, high quality legal advice, representation and justice.

-Our free telephone advice, information and referral service (Free call 1800 014 111) - the gateway to Villamanta - once again provided assistance to many callers.
+Villamanta's free telephone advice, information and referral service (Free call 1800 014 111) - the gateway to Villamanta - provided assistance to many callers throughout the year.

-Villamanta also provided legal casework and community legal education for people who have a disability and did policy and law reform work on several important systemic issues.
-Our lawyers also presented training on disability rights topics to others in the community and we sold some publications on disability related topics.
-More information about the work Villamanta staff members and volunteers did during 2016-17 is given throughout this report.
+Legal casework and community legal education for people who have a disability were provided and policy and law reform work was carried out on several important systemic issues.
+Villamanta's lawyers also presented training on disability rights topics to others in the community and we sold some publications on disability related topics.
+You will find more information about the work Villamanta staff members and volunteers did during 2017-18 throughout this report.

-Villamanta is funded by the Australian Government through the Department of Social Services under the National Disability Advocacy Program (NDAP), as part of the Australian Network of Disability Advocacy Services.
-We are very grateful to our funder for enabling us to provide legal advice and advocacy to Victorian people who have a disability.
+Villamanta is funded by the Australian Government through the Department of Social Services (DSS) under the National Disability Advocacy Program (NDAP), as part of the Australian Network of Disability Advocacy Services.
+We are grateful to our funder for enabling us to provide legal advice and advocacy to Victorian people who have a disability.
 We also receive ongoing benefits from improved practices through our successful eighteen-monthly participation in the Quality Assurance audit against the National Disability Services Standards.
-The audit process aims to measure how we are working against the disability services standards and improve the way our agencies are run and the way the NDAP is delivered.
+The independent audit process aims to measure how we are working against the disability services standards and improve the way our agencies are run and the way the NDAP is delivered.

-This year we received additional funding to assist people to appeal to the AAT against NDIS decisions and we have been progressively developing this area of our advocacy work.
+This year we again received additional funding from DSS to enable us to assist people to appeal to the federal Administrative Appeals Tribunal (AAT) against NDIS decisions.
+We have continued to develop this area of our advocacy work as the demand for it has grown.

-Villamanta, along with our colleague community legal centres throughout Australia, also benefits from participating in the annual CLCs Professional Indemnity Insurance cross-check process.
+Along with our colleague community legal centres throughout Australia, Villamanta also benefits from participating in the annual CLCs Professional Indemnity Insurance cross-check process.
+We also participated successfully in the national Community Legal Centres audit process during the reporting period.

-We are extremely grateful to Deakin University for providing us with office accommodation.
-During the year we temporarily re-located from the Waurn Ponds campus to the Waterfront campus, due to renovations.
-We expect to return to Waurn Ponds later this year.
-We continue to provide practical training opportunities to Deakin law students which we believe will better equip them for the workplace and also increase their knowledge about the circumstances and legal rights of people who have a disability.
-Villamanta lawyers also judged some of Deakin's Moot Court Competition heats.
-We fully expect that Deakin's law students will become ambassadors for disability rights throughout their legal careers.
+We are again extremely grateful to Deakin University for providing us with office accommodation and for their ongoing friendly and practical support.
+During the year we returned to the Waurn Ponds campus from our temporary location at the Waterfront Campus due to renovations.
+Villamanta's lawyers and administration staff continue to provide practical training opportunities to Deakin law students which we believe will better equip them for the workplace and also increase their knowledge about the circumstances and legal rights of people who have a disability.
+We are confident that Deakin's law students will become ambassadors for disability rights throughout their legal careers.